justjosias/just-write/HACKING.md

 ## CLI

-To avoid building the GUI when working on the CLI, be sure to run `cargo build` from the individual crate instead of the repository's root directory.

-Otherwise, it is a standard Rust project.
-Building, installing, and debugging are normal.
+Building the CLI in particular (without compiling the GUI), can be done with `cargo build --path cli` or `make cli-build`.

-Installation of the CLI can be done with `cargo install --path cli` or with the `Makefile`, which also installs Bash completions.
+Installation of the CLI can be done with `cargo install --path cli` or with `make cli-install`, which also installs Bash completions.

 ## GUI